-- Implement a PSHE programme as part of addressing the young people's emotional wellbeing and mental health needs. - Support the prioritisation of self-harm training for school staff alongside other mandatory training. - In collaboration with the school's Governing body and Safeguarding Lead, the Headteacher will develop, implement and review a school self-harm policy using the guidance
+- Implement a PSHE programme as part of addressing the young people's emotional wellbeing and mental health needs. - Support the prioritisation of self-harm training for school staff alongside other mandatory training. - Ensure staff, parents and pupils are aware of their roles and responsibilities when implementing the policy across the school.

-- provided (or delegate this to an appropriate member of staff). - Ensure staff, parents and pupils are aware of their roles and responsibilities when implementing the policy across the school. - Ensure that all staff, including teaching assistants and other non-teaching staff are made aware of, and understand, the self-harm policy, and receive training and support as appropriate. - Ensure that good procedures are in place for record keeping, audit and evaluation of all activities in relation to self-harm in the school. - Ensure that all staff know where they can access support if required.
+- Appoint one or more designated key staff to be responsible for all incidents relating to selfharm. - Ensure that all designated staff receive full and appropriate training regarding selfharm and are fully confident with the procedures to follow. - Ensure that all staff, including teaching assistants, laboratory technicians and other non-teaching staff are made aware of, and understand, the self-harm policy, and receive training and support as appropriate. - Ensure that good procedures are in place for record keeping, audit and evaluation of all activities in relation to self-harm in the school. - Ensure that all staff know where they can access support if required.